kp21-07/CSE-Sem3-Repository/README.md

 ---

-This repository contains course materials, assignments, notes, and resources for the listed subjects as part of my third semester curriculum.
+This repository contains course materials, assignments, notes, and various academic artifacts from my third semester.
+Expect a mix of code, maths, scribbles, late-night problem sets, and the occasional existential crisis disguised as a .md file.

+Good Luck! ;)